ashleychari/abcd_sex_pfn_replication/index.md

   8. To get the significant veritces barplot, first run the [make_barplot_mat.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/univariate_analysis/barplot%20scripts/make_barplot_mat.py) script to get a matrix of the significant vertices for each network.

-  9. Use the [create_barplot.R](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/univariate_analysis/barplot%20scripts/create_barplot.R) to create the barplot seen in Figure 2 of significant vertices for each network.
+  9. Use the [create_barplot.R](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/univariate_analysis/barplot%20scripts/create_barplot.R) to create the barplot seen in Figure 2A (discovery set) and Figure 2B (replication set) of significant vertices for each network.
 I ran this in Rstudio.

-  10. To create the significant vertices for networks 3, 9, and 12, use the [get_individual_network_mat.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/univariate_analysis/individual%20network%20scripts/get_individual_network_mat.py) script to get each individual network from the matrix in the previous step.
+  10. To create the significant vertices for networks 3, 9, and 12 seen in Figure 2C, use the [get_individual_network_mat.py](https://github.com/ashleychari/abcd_sex_pfn_replication/blob/main/univariate_analysis/individual%20network%20scripts/get_individual_network_mat.py) script to get each individual network from the matrix in the previous step.
+Also used to make the 17 networks seen in Figure S1.

 ### Part 4: Multivariate Analysis